Develop Financial Skills for a Prosperous Future

 Certificate-to-Degree Pathway

 BU MET graduate certificate programs can serve as building blocks to a master’s degree.
-Each certificate shares specific courses with the master’s in Financial Management program and its concentrations, giving you the option to take one or two certificates on your path to a master’s degree.
+Each certificate shares specific courses with the master’s in Financial Management program and select concentrations, giving you the option to take one or two certificates on your path to a master’s degree.
 Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
 A new master’s degree application is not required.
 Connect with a graduate admissions advisor at adsadmissions@bu.edu to learn more about this option.

 The following graduate certificate programs can be applied to the master’s degree: Corporate Finance; Financial Management; International Finance; and Investment Analysis.